jepetersohn/phase-3-guide/week-1/discussions/twooter_rails_ajax/text.md

 How to understand the role of CoffeeScript or Turbolinks?

-In this document I want to take a look at how AJAX and Rails integration evolved from a historical / discovery perspective.
+In this document I want to take a look at how AJAX and Rails integration evolved from an historical / discovery perspective.
+In the early portion we will pay special attention to basic interactions between the HTTP protocol and the Rails server.
 This guide leads the reader to build up an application that allows the reader to "re-discover" the conversations and decisions Rails developers made while integrating the various AJAX approaches into the framework.